PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 The `~plasmapy.particles.IonizationStateCollection` class may be used to represent the ionization state for multiple elements.

->>> from plasmapy.atomic import IonizationStateCollection
+>>> from plasmapy.particles import IonizationStateCollection

 The minimal input to `~plasmapy.particles.IonizationStateCollection` is a `list` of the elements or isotopes to represent.
 Integers in the `list` will